 Enduro holds an aggregate of 8,600,000 Trust Units.
 Enduro may sell Trust Units in the public or private markets, and any such sales could have an adverse impact on the price of the Trust Units.
-The Trust and Enduro filed a registration statement on Form S-3, which became effective on June 10, 2013, registering the sale by Enduro of up to 19,800,000 Trust Units.
-On October 2, 2013, Enduro completed a secondary offering of 11,200,000 Trust Units, and Enduro may sell the remaining 8,600,000 Trust Units at any time.
+The Trust has granted registration rights to Enduro, which, if exercised, would facilitate sales of Trust Units by Enduro.